Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 8. The finalized document should also be added to the existing A&A artifacts in RiskVision.

 Continuous Monitoring Requirement Ð The ISA/MOU Review Sheet must be completed on an annual basis.
 If there is a significant change, which impacts the architecture, please contact the Health Information Security Division at vafsshisd@va.gov to determine if an update to the ISA/MOU is necessary.

-4.2.11 ÊÊ Secure Design Review
+### 4.2.11  Secure Design Review
 Secure Design Review (Application Threat Modeling) guidance is provided below:

-*ÊÊÊÊÊÊ Secure Design Review guidance is found in VA Secure Design Review SOP.
+* Secure Design Review guidance is found in VA Secure Design Review SOP.
-*ÊÊÊÊÊÊ Additional guidance for performing Secure Design Review are posted on the VA Software Assurance (SwA) Program Office Resource Site
+* Additional guidance for performing Secure Design Review are posted on the VA Software Assurance (SwA) Program Office Resource Site
-*ÊÊÊÊÊÊ All required diagrams and analysis of potential threats to include all applicable technologies/libraries utilized by the custom application.
+* All required diagrams and analysis of potential threats to include all applicable technologies/libraries utilized by the custom application.
-*ÊÊÊÊÊÊ All potential threats must be analyzed.
+* ll potential threats must be analyzed.
 A finding will need to be created in RiskVision for every potential threat that is not analyzed.
 Secure Design Review completion steps:

-1.ÊÊ The steps to request the development of an initial threat model to analyze can be found here.
+1. The steps to request the development of an initial threat model to analyze can be found here.
-2.ÊÊ ÊMust meet the following standards in performing this activity:
+2. Must meet the following standards in performing this activity:
-*ÊÊÊÊÊÊ VA Secure Design Review SOP
+* A Secure Design Review SOP
-3.ÊÊ The ISO, System Owner or delegate/System Steward uploads the analyzed threat model to the Documents tab in RiskVision.
+3. e ISO, System Owner or delegate/System Steward uploads the analyzed threat model to the Documents tab in RiskVision.

 Continuous Monitoring Requirement Ð The Secure Design Review must be updated on an annual basis or when a significant change in the system or a major change in the application architecture occurs.